clarkcb/xfind/README.md

  -z,--includearchives      Include archive files (bz2, gz, tar, zip)

 ```

+The asterisk after the help indicates the default value for the option.

 Now try running it to find specific files under `$XFIND_PATH`, using the following
 criteria: